Considered in Committee (Programme Order, 22 June)

 “I do think that elements of that relationship are unbalanced, and it is certainly worth looking at”.—[Official Report, 12 February 2020; Vol. 671, c.
 846.]

-Due to the scope of the Bill, my amendments would not rebalance the extradition arrangements with the US, but they would prevent, in a very small way, further facilitation of further miscarriages of justice.
-It would be a tiny improvement in a system that requires an entirely radical rewrite, so I am only moving them as probing amendments today.
+Owing to the scope of the Bill, my amendments would not rebalance the extradition arrangements with the US, but they would prevent, in a very small way, further facilitation of further miscarriages of justice.
+That would be a tiny improvement in a system that requires an entirely radical rewrite, so I have tabled them only as probing amendments.

 This is an important Bill.
 We need an extradition system that ensures that UK law enforcement agencies are supported in apprehending dangerous criminals in order to keep the public safe, both in Britain and abroad.
 This Bill helps facilitate the extradition of those who have committed serious crimes abroad, and all of us in this House can support that.